 Arrested Development’s demise in 2006 took its toll on the creator, Mitchell Hurwitz, but the comeback on Netflix was a triumph.
 The fourth season was bold because of its complexity, weaving a web of slapstick, puns, intrigues and misunderstandings as it reintroduced us to the Bluths and their shenanigans.
 Bursting with ideas and oddity, the fast-moving new episodes were a confusing mess to some.
-Not everything worked, but it was still funny and true to the spirit of the original seasons.
+Not everything worked, but the fourth and fifth seasons were still funny and true to the spirit of the original seasons.

 Trivia: “GOB” stands for George Oscar Bluth.
-In the fourth season, Howard played himself (while also continuing as the anonymous narrator).
+In the fourth and fifth seasons, Howard played himself (while also continuing as the anonymous narrator).